 But if you're a big traveler now and plan to be in the future, your travel plans may have a slight influence on your ideal European country:

 Thanks to overnight trains and budget flights, really no country is out of reach when it comes to what countries you'll see on your semester, but if you have your heart set on certain weekend trips, that could factor into your decision.

 Every ILP Europe location has some serious perks when it comes to traveling, but since you'll each get vacation days, it equals out.
-If Krakow isn't close enough to see on a weekend, then you'll just plan to see that on your vacation ... and the volunteers in Poland who are living in Krakow will need to use vacation days to vacation on the beaches in Ukraine's Black Sea.
+If you're living in Lithuania but still want to experience Ukraine, head there on vacation (and vice versa).
 It's not like you're limited on where you can go depending on your ILP country.